aparmendariz/mcf_docs/docs/source/FAQ.rst

      # The 'results' dictionary contains the estimated treatment effects, standard errors and others:
      print(results.keys())

-  For more examples you can check out the Getting Started or the User Guide.
+  For more examples you can check out the :ref:`Getting Started <getting-started>`. or the User Guide.

 Troubleshooting
 ---------------